DavidLezama1/BIO_350_F25/README.md

 _____________________________________________________________________________

-IC Assignment 2: Chapter 2 of Ecology Handbook:
+IC Assignment 2: Chapter 2 of Ecology Handbook: Duckweed on a Pond: Exponential Growth

 • Making an exponential equation to measure how quickly duckeweed covers a pond